vivianagonzalez49/Intro-JS-MIRC/README.md

 # Intro-JS-MIRC
-All exercise I do from the course "Introducción a JavaScript" by Make It Real Camp
+All exercises I do from the course "Introducción a JavaScript" - Make It Real Camp